One of my most popular recipes (both online and in real life!), you’ll come back to this soft and sweet loaf over and over.

 It is a quick and easy recipe, so go ahead and preheat the oven to 350 degrees before you get started.

-Beat the butter and sugar in a large mixing bowl until fluffy and well combined.
+Beat the butter, sugar, egg, and vanilla in a large mixing bowl until fluffy and well combined.
 It should look light yellow.

 Cool completely before slicing.

 Homemade banana bread will keep well at room temperature, tightly wrapped in plastic wrap, for 1-2 days.

 For longer storage, it freezes very well.
 Wrap in plastic wrap and then again in in aluminum foil, then freeze for up to 3 months.
 It defrosts perfectly right on the counter.

 Many readers have done it successfully!
 Replace the egg with a 1/4 cup of applesauce and the butter with coconut oil or another vegan substitute.